AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Viewing courses {#viewingcourses}

 As an administrator, you can view a list of all available courses.
-Click **Courses **on the left pane to view the list of courses with search and filter options.
+Click **[!UICONTROL Courses]** on the left pane to view the list of courses with search and filter options.
 You can also view the course effectiveness percentage for each course on the course thumbnails.

 >[!NOTE]
 >